hugoalh/hugoalh/guides/hxhs-universal-contributing.md

 *Please visit the "[GitHub Docs - Privately reporting a security vulnerability](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability)" for the steps to create a security vulnerability report.*

 > [!CAUTION]
-> Never report security vulnerabilities publicly, any public security vulnerability report will be rejected and deleted without notice.
+> Never report security vulnerabilities publicly, any public security vulnerability reports will be rejected and deleted without notice.

 > [!NOTE]
 > - If that project have not enabled the Security Advisories system (mostly cause by misconfiguration), please [create an issue](#create-an-issue) to request enable it.